Hotspot Shield Review 2022

 Hotspot Shield Encryption

-The standard encryption for your data when using Hotspot Shield is 128-bit AES encryption, but they also support 256-bit AES.
-This encryption method is pretty much unbreakable when implemented correctly.
-They say it would take 14 billion years to decrypt AES-128 using the world’s current supercomputers.
-Let’s just say your ISP probably won’t find how many gigabytes of Jackie Chan films you’ve been torrenting.
+The standard encryption for your data when using Hotspot Shield is 256-bit AES.
+This encryption method is pretty much unbreakable.
+They say it would take 14 billion years to decrypt AES-256 with the world’s current supercomputers using brute-force attacks.

 Hotspot Shield Protocols

 You could take a government highway to get to your safe house in the woods, but then security cameras might have recorded you.
 Or you could take back roads the whole way, but it might take you days.
-This is the kind of trade-off you often face, between security and performance.
+This is the kind of trade-off you often face between security and performance.

-- Faster connection to a VPN server
+- Has a faster connection to VPN servers

 Hotspot Shield Free Version

 Whenever you hear the words “free VPN”, a little alarm should go off in your head.
-VPN companies have to make money somehow in order to pay for their servers and infrastructure.
+VPN companies have to make money somehow, in order to pay for their servers and infrastructure.
 And the saying “if you’re not paying for the product, you are the product” holds true for most free VPNs.
-This often means giving your data to advertising partners or other third parties; not ideal if you care about privacy.
+This often means they are giving your data to advertising partners or other third parties; not ideal if you care about privacy.

 We wouldn’t recommend the free version of Hotspot Shield if you are serious about privacy or want to watch Netflix.
-On the other hand, if you only need a VPN occasionally and don’t use Android, then I would absolutely recommend the free version of Hotspot Shield.
-It’s fast and 500 MB of data per day lasts a while as long as you’re not downloading or streaming content.
+On the other hand, if you only need a VPN occasionally, then we would absolutely recommend the free version of Hotspot Shield.
+The two Mbps speed is decent enough for casual browsing, and the 500 MB daily usage limit lasts a while, as long as you don’t download or stream content.